Ultrasound-modulated optical tomography: Time-Resolved Frequency-Swept UOT (Forward model)

 For single-frequency UOT, the axial resolution along ultrasonic axis is always limited by the elongated ultrasonic focal zone.
 To improve the axial resolution, Ultrasonic frequency-swept UOT model is designed.
 In this system, the object is placed in a tank full of UOT scattering medium.
 There will also be an ultrasound absorber at the bottom of the tank to avoid rebound of ultrasound.
 Basically, a function generator will produce a frequency signal relating to time.
 After passing through a power amplifier and a transformer, such frequency command will be sent to the ultrasonic transducer to generate ultrasonic beam with different frequencies.
 After a brief calculation, a focused ultrasonic beam will be sent to the medium and the target.
 Meanwhile, a laser beam which is perpendicular to the ultrasonic beam will also illuminate the scattering medium.
 Then, on the other side of the light source, the PMT, modulated by frequency signal sent through the first function generator will detect transmitted light signal within the tank and transfer the optical signal to electrical signal.
 The electrical signal will then pass through an amplifier, an Oscilloscope and be stored in the data base.

 With such data base, spectral intensity vs frequency plots at multiple points can be generated (The first spectrum is generated as a reference, produced by optical signal far from the object.).
-Each of the spectrum can then be further converted to a 1D image showing the interior of the medium in the direction perpendicualr to the tank (z direction).
+Each of the spectrum can then be further converted to a 1D image showing the interior of the medium in the direction perpendicular to the tank (z direction).
 In the end, all the 1D image will be pieced together to generate a full view inside the medium.

 In summary, a frequency-swept (chirped) ultrasonic wave can encode laser light traversing the acoustic axis with various frequencies.
 Decoding the transmitted light provides resolution along the acoustic axis.
 This scheme is analogous to MRI.

 Development

 Was first proposed as a method for virus detection in 2013.

+Recent advances in UOT (2020 onwards) include 1) the development of Coded Ultrasound Transmissions for SNR gain in AOI, 2) the development of Homodyne Time of Flight AOI, 3) the use of super-resolution techniques to improve UOT beyond the acoustic diffraction limit, and 4) the use of coaxial interferometry to better enable modern high-performance cameras for parallel detection of UOT signals.